Andrew-Gan/cuOT/README.md

-# cuOT: Accelerating Oblivious Transfer on GPUs
+# cuOT: Accelerating Oblivious Transfer on GPUs for Privacy-preserving Computation

 This repository contains the code for cuOT, which implements OT variants based on recent SOT extension constructions on GPUs.